-As an entrepreneur or executive, you likely feel that your work as a marketing writer could be improved.
+As an entrepreneur or executive, you likely feel that your writing as a marketing writer could be improved.

 The problem, though, is you don’t have time in your schedule to comb through books, courses, or trainings.

 In fact, Joanna Wiebe, author of the Copy Hackers series of copywriting guides, calls these phrases “lazy messaging.”
 The problem with this type of messaging is that it’s too common.
 Your message never stands out.